What is Construction Technology

 - Basic Carpenter: 9 credit hours

-For program course requirements, consult the Construction Technology Catalog page.
+For program course requirements, consult the Construction Technology Catalog.

 Length of Program